Fishing for seabass in Holland

 If possible, look for clear water that has a nice current or a spot where two currents meet, and where the bottom is covered with stones, mussels and oysters.
 Those are the spots where most crabs are and these constitute most of the seabass’ menu.
 Bring your waders and check the tide table.
 Most of these spots are best suitable for fishing from three hours before to three hours after low tide.

-Regarding seabass it is not allowed to take your catch home.
+Regarding seabass it is allowed to take home one catch with a minimum size of 42 centimeters per fisherman per day.